ibnuda/fpmortals/manuscript/complete.md

     }
 ~~~~~~~~

-The observant reader may notice that `abs` is not at all what a
-mathematician would expect.
-The correct return value for `abs` should
-be `T`, not `Complex[T]`.

 Pembaca yang jeli mungkin memperhatikan bahwa `abs` tidak sesuai
 dengan apa yang matematikawan harapkan.
 Nilai kembalian untuk `abs`
 seharusnya berupa `T`, bukan `Complex[T]`.

-`scala.math.Numeric` tries to do too much and does not generalise
-beyond real numbers.
-This is a good lesson that smaller, well defined,
-typeclasses are often better than a monolithic collection of overly
-specific features.

 `scala.math.Numeric` mencoba untuk melakukan terlalu banyak hal dan
 tidak tergeneralisasi diluar bilangan nyata.
 Hal ini bisa jadi pelajaran